rust-lang/rfcs/text/0000-alloca.md

 [unresolved]: #unresolved-questions

 - Is the feature as defined above ergonomic?
 Should it be?

+- How do we deal with the current lack of stack probes?

 - Bikeshedding: Can we find a better name?